gkoolstra/quantum_electron/README.md

 ## To-do list
 - [ ] Standardize units of the arguments.
 Sometimes it is unclear whether to use microns or meters.
 - [ ] Figure out how to handle warning messages for convergence issues.
 Why do problems sometimes have a hard time converging?
+- [ ] Write documentation for example notebook 03
+- [ ] Find a place for the code in example notebook 04.
+- [ ] Split off the Schrodinger solver?
+- [ ] Add some documentation to the library folder

+## Test suite
+To test the performance of the minimization, we're building and expanding a suite of tests based on the `pytest` framework.
+To run these tests, `cd` into the main module directory and run `pytest`.
+Currently, we have implemented a test in `test_wigner_molecules.py`, which compares the energy per particle of Wigner molecules in a parabolic confinement to known tabulated values.

 ## Getting started
 The best way to learn how to use the module is to browse the examples.
 At a very high level this is the workflow: